-- Are stored securely in classroom cupboards and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT.
+- Are stored securely in classroom cupboards or lockable draws in the office and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT.

-Visitors are not permitted to use mobile phones or other camera/ internet enabled devices without the express permission of the Headteacher.
+Visitors are not permitted to use mobile phones or other camera/ internet enabled devices without the express permission of the Headteacher